menu icon

 • Pasta - Any kind you like will work!
 I love using a pasta with crevices for holding the pumpkin sauce.
 Pictured here is orecchiette, which are named for their small "ear" shape that holds sauce.
 I also love using rigatoni, fusilli, or cavatappi.
 The pasta from Delallo is some of my favorite for its quality and flavor!

-• Pasta water - Not pictured above as I hadn't made the pasta quite yet, but you'll need to reserve your pasta water when you boil it.
+• Pasta water - Not pictured above as it requires the making of pasta, but you'll need to reserve your pasta water after boiling it.
 I recommend setting a 1-cup measuring cup next to the stove so you don't forget.

 • Butter